Coronavirus guidance for students and applicants

 I am an EU student, and want to defer.
 Will I need a visa and will I pay international fees?

-As it stands now, if you decide to defer to the 2021/22 academic year, you will be subject to new immigration rules that are due to come into effect from 1 January 2021, detail of the new scheme has not yet been released.
-However, this is an important consideration that you need to take into account when making any decision to defer.
-There has, to date, been no announcement from the government as to the tuition fees you may be asked to pay for studying in the UK in the 2021/22 academic year.
+As it stands now, if you decide to defer to the 2021/22 academic year, and are resident in the UK after 31 December 2020, you will be subject to new immigration rules that came into effect from 1 January 2021.
+This means that you will need to apply under the Student Visa route if you do not already have permission to study in the UK under another visa route or you do not hold Pre-Settled or Settled Status under the EU Settlement Scheme.
+There has, to date, been no announcement from the Government as to the tuition fees you may be asked to pay for studying in the UK in the 2021/22 academic year.
 As soon as we have more detailed information we will inform our applicants and update our webpages.

 My institution is closed, what should I do?

-We’re aware that a number of countries are facing institutional closures and cancelled or delayed examinations.
+We’re aware that several countries are facing institutional closures and cancelled or delayed examinations.
 We’re continually monitoring this situation and are receiving updates from the British Council, examination awarding bodies, our regional offices and agents.

 Information can be found below for some exams: